 - Exchange contact, insurance, and vehicle registration details with the other parties.

 - Provide reasonable assistance to anyone needing it.

 - Report the accident to the local police, the county sheriff’s office, or by calling 911.

 Hopefully, you have obtained the above-mentioned information from the other driver, took photos of the accident scene and wrote down the names of potential witnesses.
-If you haven’t done it already, you should consider following the next five steps:
+If you haven’t done it already, you should consider following the next five steps after your accident:

 Get a Medical Exam